70th Annual Willa Cather Spring Conference

 Proposals of no more than 500 words should describe papers or presentations approximately twenty minutes long.
 Innovative formats are encouraged.
 Abstracts, along with a short bio, your contact information and institutional affiliation, should be submitted to Rachel Olsen, Director of Education and Engagement, via the 2025 Spring Conference Proposal Form by March 1, 2025.

 Responses to proposals will be sent by mid-March.
-At this time we intend to offer an in-person conference but remain committed to offering a selection of digital programming to our audiences.
+We will offer an in-person conference but will offer a livestream of our keynote speaker free of charge.
 Presenters at the 2025 Annual Spring Conference should prepare six to eight slides to accompany their paper.
 In order to meet the accessibility needs of our attendees, presenters will be required to use a microphone during their scheduled presentation.
 Questions may be directed to Rachel Olsen or Todd Richardson, Academic Advisor of the 2025 Spring Conference, at rolsen@willacather.org or toddrichardson@unomaha.edu.